adityapk00/zecwallet-light-cli/README.md

 You can also run `zecwallet-cli` in non-interactive mode by passing the command you want to run as an argument.
 For example, `zecwallet-cli addresses` will list all wallet addresses and exit.
 Run `zecwallet-cli help` to see a list of all commands.

+## Privacy
+* While all the keys and transaction detection happens on the client, the server can learn what blocks contain your shielded transactions.
+* The server also learns other metadata about you like your ip address etc...

 ## Notes:
 * The wallet connects to the mainnet by default.
 To connect to testnet, please pass `--server https://lightd-test.zecwallet.co:443`
 * If you want to run your own server, please see [zecwallet lightwalletd](https://github.com/adityapk00/lightwalletd), and then run `./zecwallet-cli --server http://127.0.0.1:9067`.
 You might also need to pass `--dangerous` if you are using a self-signed  TLS certificate.